leoooorocha/Machine-Ready-TV/README.md

 ## Description

 Custom CSS Loader themes designed to deliver a more console-like Steam Big Picture experience, including customized versions of:
+- Clean Game launch
 - Clean Gameview
 - Colored Toggles
 - Round

-Full credit for the original themes above goes to SuchMeme and EMERALD#0874.
+Full credit for the original themes above goes to Niko, SuchMeme and EMERALD#0874.

 **Thank you for making this project possible!**